Prescriptions

 telephone

-The Dispensing Team are available to take your calls between:
+The Dispensing Team are available to take your calls from 08.30am through until 6pm weekdays.

 CAPICB.georgeclaresurgerydispensary@nhs.net